 Since 2001, Salisbury has received continual federal funding from the National Institute of Mental Health to support his work on brain activity and schizophrenia.
 He has published over 70 research articles on his work and is the recipient of numerous honors, including the National Alliance for Research on Schizophrenia and Depression Young Investigator Award.

-“Brain Activity, Thinking, and Symptoms in Schizophrenia” is hosted by Penn State Behrend’s B.A. and B.S. in Psychology degree programs and by the student Psychology Coalition with support from the Susan Hirt Hagen CORE (Community Outreach, Research, and Evaluation), the School of Humanities and Social Sciences, and the Student Activity Fee.
+“Brain Activity, Thinking, and Symptoms in Schizophrenia” is hosted by Penn State Behrend’s Psychology degree programs and by the student Psychology Coalition with support from the Susan Hirt Hagen CORE (Community Outreach, Research and Evaluation), the School of Humanities and Social Sciences, and the Student Activity Fee.